Barbara Katz Law

 1. if married, the decedent’s spouse and children;

-3. if unmarried and the parents have passed on, the decedent’s brothers and sisters;
+3. if unmarried without children and the parents have passed on, the decedent’s brothers and sisters;

 4. if none of the above apply, the Executor should seek guidance on how to proceed from the attorney.